-Are you addicted to Alcohol or Drugs ??

 -Are you engaged in Social Media for hours neglecting all other responsibilities?

-We know you have come to this page because you are enormously filled with optimism and positivity to get out of it …..you could read this article of mine and introspect this night.
-Addiction is such a chronic tendency that drives the person to consume some substances that cause harm to the body in the long term.
-A person is observed to be iteratively affected by intoxicating substances.
+We know you have come to this page because you are addicted to something or a loved one is addicted.
+Addiction is such a horrible thing that drives a person to consume substances that cause harm to the body in the long term.

-This goes on to negatively affect the relationships.
+This goes on to negatively affect relationships.
 The people surrounding the individual get annoyed or disturbed by his behavior.
-The person’s selection of Alcohol over profession and person slowly goes on to ruin its relationship- be it personal or professional.
+If you or someone you know is dealing with an addiction, you can get help!

 How Does Addiction Ruin Your Relationships?

 In this article, we will get to see how addiction affects relationships and ruins them completely.
-Of course, you would like to have deeper insights on Addiction, so get yourself acquainted with a drug detoxification treatment.
+Of course, you would like to have deeper insights into addiction, so get yourself acquainted with a drug detoxification treatment.

 As viewed by the American Psychological Association, any kind of Addiction is a chronic disorder.
 Under this, the Addicted Person, driven by Social, Psychological, and environmental factors, resorts to Alcohol or any other alcoholic substance.
 This turns out to be resentful for the individual and also the people around him.

-The person that gets heightened desire towards the substance would, at any cost, go for addiction iteratively.
-This is affected by environmental factors like stress and social factors like unsuccessful careers, and this leads to change in the brain.
+The person that gets a heightened desire for the substance would, at any cost, go for addiction iteratively.
+This is affected by environmental factors like stress and social factors like unsuccessful careers, and this leads to changes in the brain.

 Addiction And Risk Factors

 There are different factors that affect an individual and push it towards the risk of being socially and environmentally alienated.
-The risk factors of Addiction are delineated below:
+The risk factors of addiction are outlined below:

 A chemical reaction takes place in the brain when a person gets addicted to alcohol or other addictive substance.
 Now the negative element is that it affects the individual in the form of heredity.
 Addictive substances like Nicotine, Alcohol, or other substances are based on genetics.